silentworks/thoughts/_posts/2014-04-10-slim-php-101-how-to-use-multiple-view-parsers.md

 {% endhighlight %}

-We are now using our Twig view to render out template instead of the PHP view, while in our `home` route we are still using our PHP view.
+We are now using our Twig view to render our template instead of the PHP view, while in our `home` route we are still using our PHP view.
 Here is the full code below:

 {% highlight php %}